Nisharunnisaa/JenkinsSample1/Read.md

-Hey Sample for Parameterized job with webhooks
+Hey Sample for Parameterized job with webhooks!!!